This statement refers to our financial year ending 31 December 2018.

-Manx Telecom is the leading Communications Solutions provider on the Isle of Man.
-Across the Group we have over 250 employees and are headquartered in the Isle of Man.
-Our supply chains include partnering with many of the global leaders in telecommunications and IT network and equipment suppliers.
-Around 750 suppliers sell to us.
+Manx Telecom (MT) is the leading Communications Solutions provider on the Isle of Man.
+Across the Group we have approximately 300 employees and are headquartered in the Isle of Man.
+Our supply chains include partnering with many of the global leaders in telecommunications and IT network infrastructure and top tier equipment suppliers.
+Around 850 suppliers form part of our supply chain with around 60 of these being key International partners also.

-We recognise that our role as a major corporate entity on the Isle of Man goes beyond offering employees worthwhile careers, providing customers with the latest technology, and delivering increasing shareholder value to investors.
+We recognise that our role as a major corporate entity on the Isle of Man goes beyond offering employees worthwhile careers and providing customers with the latest technology.
 We understand that our operations touch the lives of nearly every person living and working on the Island and our impact as a technology provider is global, therefore, we have responsibilities to the wider community.

 All our activities stem from, and are aligned with our core values, as embodied by our brand.
 Our brand values – Enterprising, Proactive, Confident, and Trusted – inform and shape our entire approach to our activities and characterise our involvement with them.

-Our business is organised into five Isle of Man focussed business units: Broadband and Data Services, Mobile, Fixed Line, Data Hosting & Managed services selling into the local market and a sixth unit, Global Solutions, operating internationally.
+Our business is organised into five Isle of Man focussed business units: Broadband and Data Services, Mobile, Fixed Line, Data Hosting & Managed services including the Synapse businesses, selling into the local market and a sixth unit, Vannin Ventures, including the Goshawk business operating internationally.

 Slavery and Human Trafficking Policies

 Modern slavery encompasses slavery, servitude, human trafficking and forced labour.
-Manx Telecom has a zero tolerance approach to any form of modern slavery.
+MT has a zero-tolerance approach to any form of modern slavery.
 We are committed to acting ethically and with integrity and transparency in all business dealings and to putting effective systems and controls in place to safeguard against any form of modern slavery taking place within our business or our supply chain.

 We operate a whistleblowing policy so that all employees know that they can raise concerns about how colleagues are being treated, or practices within our business or supply chain, without fear of reprisals.